Quick Answer

 Use one internal sequence: account creation, eligibility review, payout release, then exception escalation.
 This is an operating rule for consistency, not a claim about legal mandate in every jurisdiction.

 At account creation, collect only the minimum data needed to identify the user, classify worker type, and route review.
-If you run KYC, KYB, or AML checks, treat exact legal requirements as jurisdiction-specific and outside this evidence set; log what was requested, what was received, and what is pending.
+If you run KYC, KYB, or AML checks, treat exact legal requirements as jurisdiction-specific; confirm them with qualified legal counsel, and log what was requested, what was received, and what is pending.
 A worker record should show review status, last review date, and payout block state in one place.

 Run eligibility review before payout release.
 Do not let payout release become the first review step, or you will create avoidable cases where work is completed but payout is held.

-Use one documented intake path for tax-document handling (for example, W-8, W-9, and 1099) by worker type and jurisdiction.
-Treat trigger, deadline, and penalty rules as outside this evidence set unless your approved legal sources define them.
+Use one documented intake path for tax-document handling, for example W-8, W-9, and 1099, by worker type and jurisdiction.
+Treat trigger, deadline, and penalty rules as jurisdiction-specific; confirm them with your approved legal sources before finalizing.
 Keep collection minimal and keep an audit trail for form type, collection date, version, review status, and status-change owner.

 | Gate | What you verify | Evidence to retain | Common failure |